How to Discipline a Child

 When to use it: When you need your child to learn that he must stop when you say, “Stop.”
 Toddlerhood is the most dangerous period of childhood, and you need him to listen to your warnings.

-How to Do It: Give one last warning and again, connect with respect.
-Ask your child if they want a time-out for continuing X behavior.
+How to do It: Give one last warning and again, connect with respect.
+Ask your child if he wants a time-out for continuing X behavior.
 (You want your child to learn a time-out is something he is doing to himself, not something you do to him.
 He always has a choice!)
-Then only go on to give the time out if he doesn’t stop.
-Calmly lead him to “the time-out place” (a chair or a corner to start) and say, “You’re on a time-out for X minutes so you can get calm again.”
-(Don’t worry about making an 8-month-old or young toddler stay put.
+Then only go on to give the time out if he does not stop.
+Calmly lead him to “the time-out place” (a chair or a corner to start) and say, “You are on a time-out for X minutes so you can get calm again.”
+(Do not worry about making an 8-month-old or young toddler stay put.
 In the beginning, you just want them to understand that ignoring rules will lead to a moment of isolation.
-For older kids, you’ll want to set a timer and you may need to confine them to a playpen or their room) As a rule of thumb, a time-out should last one minute per year of age.
-When time’s up (and the fit is over), ask if he’s calm and ready to come back…
+For older kids, you will want to set a timer and you may need to confine them to a playpen or their room).
+As a general rule, a time-out should last one minute per year of age.
+When time is up (and the fit is over), ask if he is calm and ready to come back…

 I advise NOT talking about the time-out/his behavior for at least a half hour.
 Right afterward, you want to reconnect with him and forgive—another skill you want to teach him!
 Later in the day, you can revisit what happened, use my gossiping technique or even create your own bedtime story to reinforce your message.